 Opening up the discussion to subpar or failed recruiting efforts is a delicate one at best.
 Would you walk into your superior’s office and say, “We need to hire someone to help me do my job.”
 Well, when your department is under performing and under staffed, yes, you might.

-To help drive that conversation, I’ve offered up some of the most common questions Yoh uses when offering a professional assessment of a company’s talent acquisition functions.
+To help drive what can be a tough conversation, I’ve offered up some of the most common questions Yoh uses when providing a professional assessment of a company’s talent acquisition functions.

 Remember my example about taking a step back to see what is really happening.
 Well, sometimes, that is exactly what the talent acquisition team needs to do.
 Critically analyze each step of the process, identify who must be involved, and determine how this fits in with the company’s business objectives.